pybind/pybind11/docs/advanced.rst

     m.def("vectorized_func", py::vectorize(my_func));

 Invoking the function like below causes 4 calls to be made to ``my_func`` with each of the the array elements.
+The significant advantage of this compared to solutions like ``numpy.vectorize()`` is that the loop over the elements runs entirely on the C++ side and can be crunched down into a tight, optimized loop by the compiler.
 The result is returned as a NumPy array of type ``numpy.dtype.float64``.

 .. code-block:: python